 - Team Members The health and safety of our team members is our top priority.
-To protect our team members, we have implemented safety measures recommended by the Centers for Disease Control and Prevention ("CDC") and the Occupational Safety and Health Administration ("OSHA") in our facilities and have employed social distancing, temperature checks of team members, increased efforts to deep clean and sanitize facilities, the use of protective face coverings in certain environments and making protective face coverings and other protective equipment available to team members.
+To protect our team members, we have implemented safety measures recommended by the Centers for Disease Control and Prevention ("CDC") and the Occupational Safety and Health Administration ("OSHA") in our facilities and have implemented social distancing, temperature checks of team members, increased efforts to deep clean and sanitize facilities, the use of protective face coverings in certain environments, and making protective face coverings and other protective equipment available to team members.
 We encourage team members who feel sick to stay at home and provide relaxed attendance policies in some instances.
 We continue to explore and implement additional ways to promote social distancing in our production facilities by creating additional breakroom space and allowing extra time between shifts to reduce interaction of team members, as well as erecting dividers between workstations or increasing the space between workers on the production floor. - Customers and Production The most significant impact from business shutdowns relates to channel shifts and lower production in our Frozen Food Products segment.
 We are committed to doing our best to ensure the continuity of our business and the availability of our products to customers.
-We have seen a shift in demand from our foodservice to our retail sales channels as schools and in-dining restaurants have closed across the country.
-Our production capabilities, including our large scale and geographic proximities, allow us to adapt some of our facilities to the changing demand by shifting certain amounts of production from foodservice to retail.
-Not all of our facilities can be modified and as a result we expect a net negative impact on our foodservice volumes into fiscal year 2021.
-In addition, our production facilities are experiencing varying levels of production impacts, including reduced volumes, worker absenteeism and temporary COVID-19-related closures at some of our production facilities.
-Additionally, we are anticipating the temporary idling of certain production lines that service the foodservice channel as we balance the shifting demand between foodservice and retail sales channels. - Supply Chain Our supply chain has stayed largely intact.
-Although we have experienced some minor disruptions, these events have not significantly impacted our production to date.
-We have experienced volatility in commodity inputs, in part due to impacts caused by COVID-19 related business disruptions, and we expect this volatility to continue, which may impact our future input costs.
+During the last three quarters of fiscal 2021, we have started to see a shift in demand from our retail to our foodservice sales channels as schools and in-dining restaurants begin to reopen across the country.
+Our production capabilities, including our large scale and geographic proximities, allow us to adapt some of our facilities to the changing demand by shifting certain amounts of production from retail to foodservice.
+In addition, our production facilities were experiencing varying levels of production impacts, including reduced volumes, worker absenteeism and temporary COVID-19-related closures at some of our production facilities and may continue to experience these impacts.